2026/02 – Grayways

 New York City has spent decades—and billions—building bike lanes.
 Yet for many riders, the experience remains fragmented: a protected lane here, a painted stripe there, too often ending at a stressful arterial or a crowded park drive.
 The result is a bike network that exists mostly in pieces, not as a coherent whole.
 Grayways offers a simple, practical fix.

-Grayways is a proposal calling on the NYC Departments of Transportation and Parks & Recreation to designate 500 miles of recreational bike routes—bicycle boulevards—that connect parks, neighborhoods, and transit hubs across the city.
+Grayways is a proposal calling on the NYC Departments of Transportation and Parks & Recreation to designate a 500 mile recreational weekend bike network that connects parks, neighborhoods, and transit hubs across the city.
 Instead of starting from scratch, it stitches together what New York already has: existing bike lanes, quiet residential streets, lightly used commercial areas, and park connections.

 Neile_signs_3MUTCD, Joe Lertola.